jdmonin/JSettlers2/README.txt

 To create player accounts, run the simple account creation client with the following command:

-  java -jar JSettlers.jar soc.client.SOCAccountClient localhost 8880
+  java -cp JSettlers.jar soc.client.SOCAccountClient localhost 8880

 Users with accounts must type their password to log into the server to play.
 People without accounts can still connect by leaving the password field blank,